mas-bandwidth/serialize/README.md

 uint32_t g = reader.ReadBits( 32 );
 ```

-Or you can write serialize methods for your types and these handle both read and write:
+Or you can write serialize methods for your types:

 ```c++
 struct Vector